Lower Gravity Demonstratable Testbed for Space Robot Experiments: SYSTEM DESIGN AND INTEGRATION

 \section{SYSTEM DESIGN AND INTEGRATION}

 The developed test field consists of an outer frame, a field plate that can change its inclination along with the outer frame (see \fig{testfield}), and a three-dimensional (3D) target-tracking mechanistic system on the outer cage.
-The field plate frame can accommodate four wooden top panels, which has holes at 60\;mm intervals to attach any object that creates terrain, such as steps, handholds, or obstacles.
+The field plate frame can accommodate four wooden top panels, which have holes at 60\;mm intervals to attach any object (maximum payload capacity: 200\;kg) such as steps, handholds, rocks, or sand tray, creating any artificial or natural rocky/sandy terrain assuming the in-orbit space station interior or the planetary surface.
 The field plate's inclination angle can easily vary by the experimenter's turning the attached hand-cranked winch that lifts the backside edge of the plate.
 In this testbench, the robot is hung by a cable pulled by a counterweight; the cable is fixed to the robot via a two degree-of-freedom (pitch and yaw) free rotating gimbal, which helps not to give an undesired moment to the robot.